elixir-lsp/elixir-ls/README.md

 - Code formatter
 - Find references to functions and modules (Thanks to @mattbaker)
 - Quick symbol lookup in file (Thanks to @mattbaker)
+- Quick symbol lookup in workspace and stdlib (both Elixir and erlang) (@lukaszsamson)

 ![Screenshot](images/screenshot.png?raw=true)